St. Louis City says no plans to get rid of the mask mandate; mayor accused of playing politics

-Board of Aldermen president Lewis Reed argues Jones is playing politics with this mask mandate.

-“If it was about a mask mandate she would have just issued a flat mask mandate, but instead of issuing a mask mandate she issued that, but then she followed it up with a list of things to attempt to get at some of the federal funds," said Reed.
+“If it was about a mask mandate she would have just issued a flat mask mandate, but instead of issuing a mask mandate she issued that, but then she followed it up with a list of things to attempt to get at some of the federal funds," Reed said.

 Reed is referring to this proclamation sent out alongside the newly reinstated mask mandate in St. Louis City.
 It includes giving the mayor power to work with the health director to 'incur such expenses as he deems necessary to assist residents of the city of St. Louis in maintaining their current housing and living conditions' and 'to protect and maintain public safety.'

-“She can put a mask mandate in place, but do not use that as a means to overreach and to begin to try to spin unappropriated federal dollars," said Reed.
+“She can put a mask mandate in place, but do not use that as a means to overreach and to begin to try to spin unappropriated federal dollars," Reed said.

-That's the $168 million the city has received as federal covid-19 relief money and has been debating how to spend.
+That's the $168 million the city has received as federal COVID-19 relief money and has been debating how to spend it.

 “I have faith she’s making decisions based on medical and scientific information and she really probably has the best interest of people in mind," said St. Louis resident Katherine Douglass.